- Expert-led trek to Mustang, the most spectacular walk through the Himalaya

 - The last bastion of Tibetan Buddhism

-This group tour combines travelling by jeep and on foot through Mustang’s fascinating villages, alongside Buddhist shrines and temples and in the shadows of the Himalaya’s most iconic mountains.
+This group tour combines travelling by jeep and on foot through Mustang’s fascinating villages, alongside Buddhist shrines and temples, in the shadow of the iconic Himalayas.

-WHY SHOULD I JOIN THIS GROUP TOUR TO NEPAL, MUSTANG VALLEY?
+WHY SHOULD I JOIN THIS GROUP TOUR TO NEPAL'S MUSTANG VALLEY?

 WHY TRAVEL WITH NIMA LAMA?